sierramclawhorn/personal-site/README.md

-# personal blog site built with Ruby on Rails
+# personal site built with Ruby on Rails